Bio & Vita

 Dr. Mishra is an in-demand, engaging public speaker, with over 50 keynotes and invited presentations.
 He is also an accomplished visual artist whose creative work has been featured in design and puzzle magazines as well as a solo exhibition at the MSU Museum.

-Dr. Punya Mishra is Associate Dean of Scholarship & Innovation and Professor in the Division of Educational Leadership & Innovation in the Mary Lou Fulton Teachers College at Arizona State University.
-He also has an affiliate faculty position in ASU’s Design School.
+Punya Mishra (punyamishra.com) is Director of Innovative Learning Futures at the Learning Engineering Institute and Professor at the Mary Lou Fulton Teachers College at Arizona State University.
+He also has an affiliate appointment in ASU’s Design School.
+As director, he provides strategic vision around research, program development, and public engagement to the institute.
 He is internationally recognized for his work in technology integration in teaching; the role of creativity and aesthetics in learning; and the application of collaborative, design-based approaches to educational innovation.
 He (with Dr. M. J. Koehler) developed the Technological Pedagogical Content Knowledge (TPACK) framework, which has been described as being “the most significant advancement in the area of technology integration in the past 25 years.”

 He has received over $11 million in grants; published over 200 articles and edited 5 books.
-An AERA Fellow and TED-Ed educator, he is ranked #48 among the top 200 university-based scholars (top 10 in psychology) who had the biggest influence on educational practice and policy (2024 RHSU Edu-Scholar Public Influence Rankings), and is listed among the top 2% of most widely cited scientists worldwide (Stanford/Elsevier, 2022).
+An AERA Fellow and TED-Ed educator, he is ranked #48 among the top 200 university-based scholars (top 10 in psychology) who had the biggest influence on educational practice and policy (2024 RHSU Edu-Scholar Public Influence Rankings).
+He is also among the top 2% of most widely cited scientists worldwide (Stanford/Elsevier, 2022).
 In 2011 he was named as one of the ten most influential people in educational technology by the readers and editors of Technology and Learning journal.
-As per Google Scholar, Dr. Mishra has over 55,000 citations of his research, with an h-index of 62 and an i-10 index of 176, overall.
+As per Google Scholar, Dr. Mishra has over 60,000 citations of his research, with an h-index of 66 and an i-10 index of 186, overall.

-As Associate Dean of Scholarship and Innovation Dr. Mishra leads a range of initiatives that provides a future-forward, equity driven, approach to educational research and scholarship at the Mary Lou Fulton Teachers College.
+Dr. Mishra is extensive leadership experience in higher education.
+Apart from his current role as Director of Learning Futures Innovation, he also heads the AI in Education, Learning Futures Collaborative, and serves ASU’s Leadership Academy steering committee, AACTE’s Technology and Innovation Committee, and as editor-in-residence for the Journal of Teacher Education.
+From 2016-24 he served as the Associate Dean of Scholarship and Innovation and led a range of initiatives that provides a future-forward, equity driven, approach to educational research and scholarship at the Mary Lou Fulton Teachers College.
 These include supporting faculty and doctoral students in interdisciplinary research; expanding external grant activity; creating partnerships with units across and outside the university; developing strategies for public scholarship and more.
-In addition, Dr. Mishra leads a team of design strategists who work with school districts and other educational organizations to bring an intentional, contextually grounded, collaborative, design-based approach to educational innovation to meet the systemic challenges faced by schools.
+In addition, Dr. Mishra led a team of design strategists who work with school districts and other educational organizations to bring an intentional, contextually grounded, collaborative, design-based approach to educational innovation to meet the systemic challenges faced by schools.
 This has led, among other things, to a new school-model in a local school district (The SPARK school) as well as to a series of workshops with 21 vertical school/district teams from across the nation (and a few international schools) on re-imagining school post COVID.
-His office also supports a wide variety of efforts to expand the scholarly impact of faculty work, including but not limited to developing a new humanistic vision for technology in learning; designing new lab-spaces for exploration and discovery-based learning (the IgnitED labs); supporting scholarly journals published at the college; developing alternative ways of promoting scholarly work—such as the Learning Futures podcast and the Learning Futures Science Fiction series (in collaboration with Slate Magazine).
+His office also supported a wide variety of efforts to expand the scholarly impact of faculty work, including but not limited to developing a new humanistic vision for technology in learning; designing new lab-spaces for exploration and discovery-based learning (the IgnitED labs); supporting scholarly journals published at the college; developing alternative ways of promoting scholarly work—such as the Learning Futures podcast and the Learning Futures Science Fiction series (in collaboration with Slate Magazine).
 At the university level he has led an intra-university team of leaders (Team Leadership Academy) to re-imagine educational innovation to address issues related to access and scale, and was selected to be part of the Advanced Leadership Initiative for future leaders at ASU.
 He has served as a faculty mentor undergraduate students and organizations including the Unified Society of South Asians.
 He also co-hosts the award-winning Silver Lining for Learning webinar, as well as the Value Laden and Learning Futures podcasts.

 Prior to coming to ASU, Dr. Mishra was at Michigan State University where he directed the award-winning Master of Arts in Educational Technology program.
 In 2016 he received the William J. Beal Outstanding Faculty Award for his comprehensive and sustained record of scholarly excellence in research and creative activities, instruction and outreach.
 He co-led (with Dr. Gunnings-Moton and Dr. Wolf) of the MSU-UrbanSTEM project, working with STEM educators Chicago Public Schools over 4 years.
 He was part of the team that designed the hybrid-doctoral program in Educational Psychology & Educational Technology.
 He has served on the Executive Council of the Society for Information Technology in Teacher Education; and started and served as chair of the Creativity Special Interest Group at the same organization.
 He (with Dr. Matthew J. Koehler) co-chaired the SITE2011 conference and is former chair of the Innovation & Technology Committee of the American Association of Colleges of Teacher Education (AACTE).
 He was a member of the School Board for the Okemos Public School District.